When is Ramadan 2026? Find out here

 When is Ramadan 2026?

 Ramadan 2026 is expected to start on the evening of Tuesday 17th February 2026, depending on local moon sighting.
-The blessed month is expected to continue until the evening of Wednesday 18th March 2026, marking Eid-al-Fitr and the fulfilment of one of the five pillars of Islam.
-During the blessed month, Muslims in many Islamic countries will gather in the mosque for nightly prayers, recite the Quran and come together for iftar after sunset and suhoor before sunrise.
+The blessed month is expected to continue until the evening of Wednesday 18th March 2026, marking Eid al-Fitr and the fulfilment of one of the five pillars of Islam.
+During the blessed month, muslims in many Islamic countries will gather in the mosque for nightly prayers, recite the Quran and come together for iftar after sunset and suhoor before sunrise.
+The exact dates may vary by country due to official moon sightings, which follows the Islamic lunar calendar.

 When was Ramadan 2025?